 On the restart the lead duo resumed their battle for the top spot, but seventeenth starting Austin Arneson was on the move.
 Arneson got around Sanders with six laps to go, passed Fito Gallardo with three to go and then by Ramirez underneath the flagstand with just two circuits remaining en route to the victory.
 Ramirez settled for the runner-up finish, coming four car-lengths shy of registering his third win of the 2015 campaign, while Sanders, Gallardo and Jesse Sobbing completed the top five.

-Ramirez now leads the USMTS Gulf Coast Border Region standings.
+Dereck is second in the latest USMTS Gulf Coast Border Region standings.
 Complete results from the events and the latest series' standings are available at www.USMTS.com

 February 21st, 2015 - After a successful start to the 2015 season, Dereck Ramirez resumed competition with United States Modified Touring Series (USMTS) over the weekend at Royal Purple Raceway (Baytown, Texas).